 To expand on this, this may include individual or combination vitamin and mineral supplements, herbal supplements, certain limited types of hormones (e.g., melatonin, DHEA), certain biological substances (e.g, glucosamine sulfate, chondroitin sulfate), and specialty products containing any combination of the aforementioned ingredients.
 The products might be formulated for a variety of intended purposes, including but not limited to promoting energy metabolism, reducing the effects of stress, alternative and complementary health therapies, promoting weight loss and providing sports nutrition benefits.

 The act defines permissible labeling claims, including structure/function claims, and outlines safety requirements for new dietary ingredients.
-Structure/function claims will be further discussed later in this module.
+Structure/function claims will be further discussed later in this blog article.

 The Food and Drug Administration Modernization Act of 1997 (FDAMA)

 FDAMA amended the FD&C relating to the regulation of food, drugs, devices, and biological products.
 With the passage of FDAMA, Congress enhanced FDA's mission in ways that recognized the Agency would be operating in a 21st century characterized by increasing technological, trade and public health complexities.
 Relevant to the dietary supplement industry, FDAMA provides for health claims based on an authoritative statement of a scientific body of the U.S. government or the National Academy of Sciences.
 From a practical standpoint, this generally doesn’t happen.